 Before he could turn to pursue and finish off his opponent, bullets tore through his left wings from behind.
 Immediately, he opened the needle valve to increase speed and looked behind; his foe was on his right and diving.
 Manfred brought the nose up and started a loop, then he allowed his right wing to stall, his plane fell off the loop in a 120 degree turn to the right.
 The planes rushed towards a collision.

 The British pilot took evasive action.
 He should have fired his guns.
 Manfred fired his with devastating effect; the Camel started falling apart.
-Grinning, he stared into the terrified eyes and waved.
+Raising his goggles, he stared into the terrified eyes, raised a hand, and saluted.

 Victorious, he scanned the skies.
 Seeing his chance, he dived away from the battle.
-He inspected the damage to his wings; the triplane would make it back to base.
+He inspected the damage to his wings.
+Several of the struts had torn off, making the top wing rattle in the air flowing over it, but the triplane would make it back to base.

 Gazing down and into the distance, he saw the curve of the Earth on the horizon.
 He wondered what he would do when all of this was over.
 He was already the greatest ace, a gladiator adored by everyone in Germany.
 He shrugged, for he was never a deep thinker.